dotnet/docs/docs/core/diagnostics/dotnet-trace.md

 - **`--profile <profile-name>`**

   A named pre-defined set of provider configurations that allows common tracing scenarios to be specified succinctly.
-The table below shows the list of profiles that are available in `dotnet-trace`.
+The following profiles are available:

  | Profile | Description |
  |---------|-------------|